California Gurls: Critical reception

-"California Gurls" received widespread critical acclaim.
-The song was given five stars from Nick Levine of Digital Spy who commended Perry's "charismatic" vocals on the song as well as its "unstoppable pop chorus".
+"California Gurls" was given five stars from Nick Levine of Digital Spy who commended Perry's "charismatic" vocals on the song as well as its "unstoppable pop chorus".
 Leah Greenblatt of Entertainment Weekly and Katie Hasty of HitFix called it "the summer jam" of 2010.
 Rob Sheffield of Rolling Stone said that the song sets the tone for Teenage Dream.
 Chris Richards of The Washington Post praised the song, calling it "fresh" and "fierce".
 He commended the expertise of the song's arrangement and its "buoyant" chorus.
 Richards went on to say that "California Gurls" is "an ever-lasting gobstopper of a tune" and that "summertime megahits rarely feel this good".
 Musician Brian Wilson, who had co-written the Beach Boys' "California Girls", commended Perry's vocal on her song and described its melody as "infectious".

 Glenn Gamboa of Newsday reviewed the song saying, "'California Gurls' is a fizzy-pop concoction of empty calories, but it sure does stick with you."
 He went on to note that the craftsmanship of the song was of a high standard.
 Steve Leftridge of PopMatters called "California Gurls" the radio jam of the summer of 2010 and "the gargantuan singalong fantasy that delivered on the promise built by the disco thump of hits like 'I Kissed a Girl' and 'Hot n Cold'."
 Leftridge also praised the song's musical composition, lyrical content and chorus which he said "you know by heart halfway through your first listen."
 The track was deemed as a highlight on Teenage Dream by Stephen Thomas Erlewine of AllMusic.
 Michael Cragg of musicOMH praised the song, "First single California Gurls is brilliant, brattish fun, Perry sounding sweet and coy on the verses before that huge chorus erupts".
 Edna Gundersen of USA Today said that the track is "an effervescent toast to summer fun."
 In a negative review, Greg Kot of Chicago Tribune dismissed the song as "relentlessly mechanical".
 He went on to describe Perry's vocal performance on the song as "a series of syllables digitally stitched together."
 The single received a Grammy nomination for Best Pop Collaboration with Vocals.
 On May 25, 2012, Billboard ranked the song number one on a special The 30 Summer Songs of All Time listing.